 - 5.53 Risk management plans created by HMPPS seek to reduce the likelihood of serious harm, and should be based on sound, evidence-based risk assessment, taking into account the need to balance support and restriction.
-Many individuals are required to live at Approved Premises as part of their risk management plan, otherwise the Parole Board will not direct release.
+Many individuals are required to live at Approved Premises399 as part of their risk management plan,400 otherwise the Parole Board will not direct release.
 Suitable accommodation is essential for an individual's chance at rehabilitation.
 Without a stable or fixed address access to healthcare, work, or other vital sources of support become impossible. - 5.54 Approved Premises, however, are heavily oversubscribed.
 According to Her Majesty's Inspectorate of Probation, the estimated shortfall in 2017 was 25%.
-Furthermore, places at Approved Premises are spread unevenly across the country, with locations often not matching need.
+Described and apply inconsistent operating models.
 They can be poorly staffed and apply inconsistent operating models.
 There have also been various criticisms, including that Approved Premises can, by providing an environment that groups together individuals who have committed certain

-&lt;sup>399 "Approved Premises are premises approved under Section 13 of the Offender Management Act 2007.
+399 "Approved Premises are premises approved under Section 13 of the Offender Management Act 2007.
 The term currently applies to 101 premises, providing over 2000 bed spaces, managed either by the National Probation Service or by independent organisations.
-Currently the independent sector provide around 10% of the overall Approved Premises Estate" - see 'Approved Premises', National Approved Premises Association, napa-uk.org.
+Currently the independent sector provide around 10% of the overall Approved Premises Estate" - see "Approved Premises", National Approved Premises Association, napa-uk.org.

-&lt;sup>400 Offender Management Act 2007, s.
+$^{^{\}rm 400}$ Offender Management Act 2007, s.
 13.

-&lt;sup>401 HM Inspectorate of Probation, 'Probation Hostels' (Approved Premises) Contribution to Public Protection, Rehabilitation and Resettlement', (July 2017), p.8.
+401 HM Inspectorate of Probation, 'Probation Hostels' (Approved Premises) Contribution to Public Protection, Rehabilitation and Resettlement', (July 2017), p.8.

 types of offences (for example, sexual offences), make it more difficult for individuals to move past their 'offender' identities and progress with desistance.
 Additionally, families of IPP prisoners have noted that Approved Premises were often treated as the default option upon release of an IPP prisoner, and that the views of families on how best to support IPP prisoners went unheard.
+Additionally prisoners

 - 5.55 An unacceptably high number of individuals are homeless upon release from prison.
-In 2020, HMPPS noted that it was "particularly disturbed by the high numbers of higher-risk prisoners being released into homelessness or unsettled accommodation," finding that "at least 3,713 individuals supervised by the [Probation Service] left prison homeless in 2018-2019', many of whom have convictions for sexual or violent offences.
-Between April and September 2019, 35.4% of those who were released from prison were without settled accommodation.
-While we assume that the majority were those serving determinate sentences, homelessness is also an issue for those released by the Parole Board.
+In 2020, HMPPS noted that it was "particularly disturbed by the high numbers of higher-risk prisoners being released into homelessness or unsettled accommodation,"406 finding that "at least 3,713 individuals supervised by the [Probation Service] left prison homeless in 2018-2019", many of whom have convictions for sexual or violent offences.
+407 Between April and September 2019, 35.4% of those who were released from prison were without settled accommodation.
+408 While we assume that the majority were those serving determinate sentences, homelessness is also an issue for those released by the Parole Board.
 Indeed, gaining a place at an Approved Premise may be short lived.
 For example, HMPPS found that "it was not unusual for [those released by the Parole Board] to be given a 12-week notice to quit [their Approved Premises] when they arrived".
 The report further highlighted anecdotal evidence of individuals being moved on, making such individuals "homeless or without settled accommodation."
-The full extent of this problem is troublingly unknown, since there "is at present no published information on the extent to which this occurs". - 5.56 The situation is even more unsatisfactory with respect to the provision for women.
-Approved Premises are single sex establishments, the vast majority of which are formen.
+The full extent of this problem is troublingly unknown, since there "is at present no published information on the extent to which this occurs".
+409 - 5.56 The situation is even more unsatisfactory with respect to the provision for women.
+Approved Premises are single sex establishments, the vast majority of which are for men.
 In 2017, there were only six Approved Premises for women,